-The types of entities and domain names allowed within the edu.au domain space are detailed in the edu.au Registration Policy
+The types of entities and domain names allowed within the edu.au domain space are defined in Schedule A, Section 1.2 of .au Domain Administration Rules: Licensing

 .
 The following four steps provide a summary of the criteria contained within this policy and the standard application of these criteria by the edu.au registrar in assessing applications.